 This Italian Meazzi Echomatic 1 unit boasted five tape heads offering a variety of echo types, plus a control that could alter the drum, became his first and the die was cast for the Shadows’ distinctive sound.
 It remains a prized piece for echo enthusiasts to this day.

-“Those echoes were embryonic for me,” Hank told our sister mag Guitarist in 2012, “and very much a part of that early sound and those favourite [sounds] would be the ones that I returned to as a starting point to see how it worked.”
+“Those echoes were embryonic for me,” Hank told Guitarist in 2012, “and very much a part of that early sound and those favourite [sounds] would be the ones that I returned to as a starting point to see how it worked.”
 Charlie Hall’s dedicated work in replicating Hank’s multi-tap delay sounds resulted in Alesis Quadraverb units preloaded with his the Echoes Of The Past patches.
 They were so successful Hank himself ended up using one but failing that, you’ll need two analogue delay pedals…

 22. She Sells Sanctuary

 “I tried to be part Steve Jones and part Ennio Morricone,” Billy Duffy tells us of his approach in forging The Cult’s sound as their only guitarist in the early days.

 “How can you make the guitar ballsy but have this spacial sense?”
 This song was his response to his own question.
 “But at the time She Sells Sanctuary came out in ’85 there weren’t any guitars in the charts,” he adds.
 “Which is probably why it did well, because it was different.”

 Stray Cats fan Duffy was drawn to the Gretsch White Falcon during his time in Theatre Of Hate.